core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    Full examples are provided in {{sec-examples-app-group-naming-authority}}.

-Due to the CoAP client's encoding of the request URI into CoAP options (per {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on received options (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.
+Due to the CoAP client's encoding of the request URI into CoAP options (per {{Section 6.4 of RFC7252}}) and the possibility of the CoAP server to compose the URI again based on the options received (see {{Section 6.5 of RFC7252}}), the application group name information can be transported to the server and used to select the intended application group.

 Any other method to transport the application group name within a CoAP request, but not using the group URI, would require a new CoAP option to be defined.
 Such an approach is out of the scope of this document.